How to Dehydrate Quinoa – Dehydrating Quinoa, A Step-by-Step Guide

 We use dehydrated quinoa in many of our homemade dehydrated backpacking meals and our day-to-day cooking.
 Dehydrated quinoa is kind of like instant rice in that it cooks much faster than when making it straight from the box.

+Why dehydrate quinoa?
 Properly cooking quinoa so it’s tender and edible will take at least 15 to 20 minutes to manage and oversee the process.
 Like all lengthy cooks, that 15 to 20 minutes of boiling and simmering will take a serious bite out of your limited fuel supply.
+Our dehydrated quinoa will reconstitute at the same rate as our other dehydrated ingredients, so you’ll only need about two minutes of fuel.
+That is quite a savings in the fuel budget!

 Supplies Needed to Dehydrate Quinoa